CHARL3X/voicepm/Z-Cline-Context/BackendFeatureGuide.md

 5. Document changes

 This process has been battle-tested through features like the Constellation Format and provides a reliable framework for future enhancements.

+## Conclusion

+Adding new features to the VoicePM backend requires careful attention to:
+1. Following the established architecture
+2. Implementing in the correct order
+3. Updating all necessary files
+4. Testing thoroughly
+5. Maintaining documentation

+This process has been validated through features like the Constellation Format and provides a reliable framework for future enhancements.